 And then Gwynnie did this:

-And everyone in the front row was like, “KA-CHING,” and then the tabloids were like, “She REALLY IS Mentally Ill Because Otherwise What?” and somebody else was like, “Hey, she clearly had one of them Brazilians two weeks ago,” and Cory Monteith from Glee was like, “See?
-I am not the worst dancer on our show, HA!” and Elaine Benes was all, “Wow, that girl has great moves.”
+And everyone in the front row was like, “KA-CHING,” and then the tabloids were like, “She REALLY IS Mentally Ill Because Otherwise What?” and somebody else was like, “Hey, she clearly had one of them Brazilians two weeks ago,” and Elaine Benes was all, “Wow, that girl has great moves.”

 Then, the big finale song: Gwynnie does “Coming Home” because apparently she can now?
 I hope she just did that randomly, and without permission, so that they get sued.
 Anyway, it’s a horrible song, and she is wearing a horrible dress.

-She looks like a giant boobed rectangle.
-Which I know would’ve made geometry a lot more compelling for a lot of guys, but in reality it’s unflattering, especially from this camera angle.
+She looks like a tall, boobed rectangle.
+Which I know would’ve made geometry a lot more compelling for a lot of people, but in reality it’s unflattering, especially from this camera angle.
 I think one of the cameramen was like, “Lady, I tried your vegan bramblewheatseed pancakes with honey from bees who were hugged three times a day and fed steak, and THEY WERE TERRIBLE.”

 But Beau really, really liked those pancakes.
 And, kind of amusingly, Gwynnie walks off the stage during her loud ovation and hisses at Leighton, “That’s how it’s done.”
 So, recap for Leighton: Drink yourself stupid, miss a bunch of concerts, then come out and do a rootin-tootin’ barn jig in a micromini and then sing a crappy ballad in front of a slideshow of your life.